cwpearson/website2/posts/20240510-minieaero/index.md

 Python 2 is pretty much gone now, so I updated them to use Python 3.
 I also added CI tests with Github Actions to hopefully prevent introducing any future regressions.

 *Although miniAero was originally developed by researchers at my employer, Sandia National Labs, I have not consulted with them on this fork.
-The original project seems to be unmaintained.*
+The original project seems to be inactive.*